Being “bored to death” is confronting life

 what meaningful activities do I want to engage in?

 True, feeling bored can be unpleasant.
 It can force us to stare at the clock and wish our time away.
 But a declaration of boredom transcends the experience itself.
-As Heidegger would argue, when we are bored we are made acutely conscious of the passing of time and therefore of the fleeting nature of life.
+When we are bored we are made acutely conscious of the passing of time and therefore of the fleeting nature of life.
 By enabling us to establish both where we are and where we want to be, boredom reminds us what it means to be alive.